Battle of Isandlwana: Battle

-The Zulu Army was commanded by ESA (Princes) Ntshingwayo kaMahole Khoza and Mavumengwana kaNdlela Ntuli.
+The Zulu Army was commanded by Umtwana (Prince) Ntshingwayo kaMahole Khoza and Umtwana Mavumengwana kaNdlela Ntuli.
 The inDuna Dabulamanzi kaMpande, half brother of Cetshwayo, commanded the Undi Corps after Zibhebhu kaMaphitha, the regular inkhosi, or commander, was wounded.

-While Chelmsford was in the field seeking them, the entire Zulu army had outmanoeuvred him, moving behind his force with the intention of attacking the British Army on the 23rd.
-Pulleine had received reports of large forces of Zulus throughout the morning of the 22nd from 8:00am on.
+While Chelmsford was in the field seeking them, the entire Zulu army had outmanoeuvred him, moving behind his force with the intention of attacking the British Army on 23 January.
+Pulleine had received reports of large forces of Zulus throughout the morning of 22 January from 8:00am on.
 Vedettes had observed Zulus on the hills to the left front, and Lt.
 Chard, while he was at the camp, observed a large force of several thousand Zulu moving to the British left around the hill of Isandlwana.
-Pulleine sent word to Chelmsford, which was received by the General between 9:00am and 10:00am.
-The main Zulu force was discovered at around 11:00am by men of Lt.
+Pulleine sent word to Chelmsford, which was received by the general between 9:00 am and 10:00 am.
+The main Zulu force was discovered at around 11:00 am by men of Lt.
 Charles Raw's troop of scouts, who chased a number of Zulus into a valley, only then seeing most of the 20,000 men of the main enemy force sitting in total quiet.
 This valley has generally been thought to be the Ngwebeni some 7 mi from the British camp but may have been closer in the area of the spurs of Nqutu hill.
 Having been discovered, the Zulu force leapt to the offensive.
-Raw's men began a fighting retreat back to the camp and a messenger was sent to warn Pulleine.
+Raw's men began a fighting retreat back to the camp, and a messenger was sent to warn Pulleine.